-Welcome to the Year 11 page
+Welcome to Year 11 from Mrs Westwell, Director of Learning

 At St Edmund Arrowsmith Catholic High School we fully embrace the opportunity to help and guide our Year 11 pupils as they make their final journey through school.
 Not only do we make it our priority to prepare our GCSE cohort for the academic demands that this finishing journey ensues but we also recognise the importance of the emotional preparations needed before they take their first steps as young adults into the “real world” when they leave us in June.